 The fairy princess turned and straightened her backbone and answered Elizabeth's father's charges, "She is my very dear friend.
 I was the one who was happy to make her acquaintance and have desired her for my companion ever since.
 They will both be very welcome in our home.
 I am sorry that you have such a low opinion of your own daughter while I hold her in highest esteem.
 Now, if you will excuse me, I must see to my other guests."

-Her father left red in his face.
+Her father stomped away red in his face.

 Elizabeth was stunned, barely breathing.
 Lord Hawkins hand was at her back.
-"Is it alright if we proceed, Elizabeth.
+"Is it alright if we proceed, Elizabeth?
 I wish to do right by you.
 I must tell you though my thoughts have gone back and forth over the path to your door ever since the first day I found you like a sprite by the stream.
 It is true that Jane has asked me if you thought you would be willing to come be a companion for her.
 But I knew how much you loved your cottage haven.
 Would you consider coming under my protection?"

 The gypsy had taken off her peacock feathers and looked up into his unmasked face with a longing matched by her own.
 She placed her hand upon his chest where she could feel his heart beating.
 I trust you with my life and thank you.
 I pray my father will not resist."